wlhlm/3DP-corner/assets/README.md

 Assets
 ======

-This directory is the locations for various files (for example images) referenced in the documentation in the rest of the documentation.
+This directory contains files (such as images) referenced by the documents in the rest of the repository.